Lieutenant: We could try ignoring it, sir.

 - "Wei wu wei," in Taoist belief, is often translated as "creative letting be."

 - This is the only known way to get an excitable terrier to calm down.
 This also applies to Genki Girls and Keets.

-- It has been argued that the best way to fix the economic problem is for everybody to pretend that there isn't one, since stock prices - and through them, the health of the economy - are determined by the confidence that the marketplace has in the companies who issue them.
+- It has been argued that the best way to fix an economic problem is for everybody to pretend that there isn't one, since stock prices - and through them, the health of the economy - are determined by the confidence that the marketplace has in the companies who issue them.

 - Toddlers and tantrums.
 Provided that there's nothing they need (not hungry, not tired, not in pain, not frightened, etc), ignoring a toddler's tantrum is usually enough to make them stop.
 Of course, if said toddler is throwing a tantrum due to not receiving enough attention...